gvwilson/sudonomicon/02_fs/index.md

 -   Unix (and other modern operating systems) make [devices](g:device) look like files
     -   Reading from the keyboard and writing to the screen are like file I/O
--   The pseudofiles representing devices live in `/dev`
+-   The pseudofiles that represent devices live in `/dev`
 -   `ls /dev` on my machine shows 345 different devices
--   Key difference between different kinds is whether access is [buffered](g:buffer_verb)
+-   Key difference between different kinds of devices is whether access is [buffered](g:buffer_verb)
     -   Does the operating system read a block at a time and then give the user access to the block?
     -   Does it store data in a block temporarily and write that block all at once?
 -   A [character device](g:character_device) allows direct (unbuffered) access